A Strong Core of Liberal Arts

 The GCP program also houses an academic Minor in French, which is important because it gives you a chance to improve your language skills to better integrate into the Swiss job market.

-Sample Courses Offered in the GCP include:
+Sample Courses Offered

 The purpose of this course is to immerse students in the rich variety of artwork that characterizes art production in the 21st century.
 Current Art will give you an insider’s view of the art world and art market in Switzerland.
 You will meet and interact with several art world professionals who will present their work through the Meet the Artist Lecture Series held on the Geneva campus, and will also get a glimpse into the global contemporary art world by visiting the world-renowned Art Basel, the world’s largest art fair.
 The course will shed light on some of the major theoretical frameworks driving contemporary artistic production and reception today.
-It will also enable the development of skills in visual analysis, critical thinking, and independent research.
+It will also enable the development of skills in visual analysis, critical thinking and independent research.
 This course is suitable to students of all levels.

 This is a course in basic photography in which you will utilize a digital workflow from capture to output.
 In this class, students will learn the fundamental aspects of digital photography which a beginner should know to start thinking like a professional.
-You will learn about basic digital cameras, their adjustments, and how choices of these adjustments affect the final image.
+You will learn about basic digital cameras, their adjustments and how choices of these adjustments affect the final image.
 In this course, you will learn how to digitally process these images using basic software skills and how to best repurpose these image files for Web or for print.
 You will learn how the visual choices you make when you take the photograph, whether they are technical (such as choice of camera setting) or aesthetic (such as composition, color, point of view) determine the content that will be communicated and expressed.
 If you are planning to travel during your Summer term, this class will teach you how to better use your digital camera and produce images of the highest quality.

 The course is structured around several innovative projects that allow you to explore and experience different aspects of intra- and interpersonal communication.
-In the rich, multicultural environment at Webster Geneva, you will be able to deepen your knowledge of the intercultural element of interpersonal communication.
-Through a project inspired by anthropological methods, you will work with a partner in order to enhance your understanding of how culture shapes your own intra and interpersonal communication.
+In the rich, multicultural environment at Webster Geneva Campus, you will be able to deepen your knowledge of the intercultural element of interpersonal communication.
+Through a project inspired by anthropological methods, you will work with a partner in order to enhance your understanding of how culture shapes your own intra- and interpersonal communication.
 The course concludes with an exhibition during which students share their contributions to a creative collaborative project that reflects their interpretation of the themes studied during the course.

 Our consciousness is perhaps the most pervasive thing in our own individual lives.
 Despite its importance, for most of the 20th century, it was off limits, essentially forbidden as a topic of scientific inquiry.
 During the past several decades this has changed and consciousness is now a leading topic in psychology and neuroscience.
 The renewed examination of consciousness adds a new integrative framework to the study of the brain and mind.
 In this course, we cover a wide range of topics chosen to learn the basic facts and concepts and to stimulate reflective thinking through discussion.
-Topics include: the neural correlates of consciousness, consciousness vs. (cognitive) unconsciousness, disorders and altered states of consciousness, with an emphasis on Mindfulness and Hypnosis.
+Topics include: the neural correlates of consciousness, consciousness vs. (cognitive) unconsciousness, disorders and altered states of consciousness, with an emphasis on mindfulness and hypnosis.

 Some Global Citizenship Program requirements can actually "double-count," to support your choice of a second major, a minor or certificate program.
 In other words, your choices in the GCP can open up some interesting possibilities for you as students.